yaleux/yaleui/src/styleguide/index.md

 # Switch

-Now you can tell your users to flip the switch or switch off.

----

 ## Basics

 Add the `.switch` class to an element to create a switch.
 Inside the switch, add an `<input type="checkbox">` with the class `.switch-input`.
 Next to that, create a `<label>` with the class `.switch-paddle`.